What are the goals of the G-United program?

 I've got a Diploma.
 Can I still apply?

 Unfortunately not.
-A key minimum requirement for consideration into G-United is that you must be a Kenyan University graduate in any course aged 21 to 30 years.
+A key minimum requirement for consideration into G-United is that you must be a Kenyan University graduate, in any course, and aged between 21 to 30 years.
 We are however evaluating feedback we receive and will consider what sort of amends to make in subsequent cohorts.

-Am I required to pay anything to take part in the recruitment or volunteer training?
+Am I required to pay anything to take part in the recruitment exercise or the volunteer training?

 NO you are not required to pay any amount to take part in the recruitment exercise.
 Applicants are contacted through either a programme email or number, both of which are indicated in the CONTACT US page of this website.